 Responsibilities: This position involves no diving, but can serve as a prerequisite for the G.O.T.
 Dive Volunteer position.
 DAs will provide support to the Giant Ocean Tank dive staff and senior dive volunteers in the care and maintenance of the exhibit.
 Duties will include daily food preparation for the G.O.T. inhabitants, surface feedings, equipment repair and maintenance, cleaning of the food prep room and other support areas.
 The candidate will also provide support and assistance to the dive staff and senior dive volunteers with all aspects of G.O.T. surface work (cleaning of dive platforms, removal of coral tops and cages using an electronic hoist, and the removal of, and/or acclimation of collection animals).
 Occasional penguin husbandry duties will be required.

 Qualifications: Must be at least 18 years of age.
 Must be able to lift 50 pounds.

 Note: After 200 hours, DAs may be eligible to apply for the G.O.T.
 Dive Volunteer position, depending on volunteer’s performance, open water dives logged, and position availability.
 Although completion of the DA position serves as a prerequisite for the Dive Volunteer position, it does not guarantee a spot on the Dive Volunteer Team.
 Individuals interested in advancing to the Dive Volunteer Program must meet all criteria.
-Please see the dive volunteer position description for details.
 All interested individuals must understand that even when all criteria are met, they may be wait-listed, depending on availability of current Dive Volunteer positions.